Video game development: Concept

 Concept document, game proposal, or game plan is a more detailed document than the pitch document.
 This includes all the information produced about the game.
 This includes the high concept, game's genre, gameplay description, features, setting, story, target audience, hardware platforms, estimated schedule, marketing analysis, team requirements, and risk analysis.

 Before an approved design is completed, a skeleton crew of programmers and artists usually begins work.
 Programmers may develop quick-and-dirty prototypes showcasing one or more features that stakeholders would like to see incorporated in the final product.
 Artists may develop concept art and asset sketches as a springboard for developing real game assets.
 Producers may work part-time on the game at this point, scaling up for full-time commitment as development progresses.
-Game producers work during pre-production is related to planning the schedule, budget and estimating tasks with the team.
+Game producer's work during pre-production is related to planning the schedule, budget and estimating tasks with the team.
 The producer aims to create a solid production plan so that no delays are experienced at the start of the production.